Love for Love's Sake

-Love for Love’s Sake (연애 지상주의 구역) is a 2025 South Korean fantasy romance miniseries directed by Kim Kyun Ah and written by Kwon Cho Rong.
-The series stars Tae Vin, Cha Joo Wan, Oh Min Su, and Cha Woongki.
+Love for Love’s Sake (연애 지상주의 구역) is a 2025 South Korean fantasy romance miniseries directed by Kim Kyun-ah and written by Kwon Cho-rong.
+The series stars Lee Tae-vin, Cha Joo-wan, Oh Min-su, and Cha Woong-ki.
 It premiered on July 4, 2025, and was distributed through Netflix, iQIYI, TVING, and Wavve.

 Synopsis

-Tae Myung Ha, a 29-year-old man, is unexpectedly transported into a fictional online game where he inhabits the body of a 19-year-old character.
-Within this virtual world, he is tasked with bringing happiness to Cha Yeo Woon, a talented athlete admired for his looks and achievements despite his modest background.
-As Myung Ha navigates this mission, he becomes entangled in a complex emotional dynamic involving Cha Yeo Woon, the wealthy and passionate Cheon Sang Won, and the introverted Ahn Kyung Hoon, who offers quiet support throughout the journey.
+Tae Myung-ha, a 29-year-old man, is unexpectedly transported into a fictional online game where he inhabits the body of a 19-year-old character.
+Within this virtual world, he is tasked with bringing happiness to Cha Yeo-woon, a talented athlete admired for his looks and achievements despite his modest background.
+As Myung-ha navigates this mission, he becomes entangled in a complex emotional dynamic involving Yeo-woon, the wealthy and passionate Cheon Sang-won, and the introverted Ahn Kyung-hoon, who offers quiet support throughout the journey.